MatthewTaylor9758/Fantasy-Football-Capstone/README.md

 </br>
 ## Back End Overview
 ### Flask
-We decided to use the Flask framework for its intuitive approach to creating a server.
-Flask interacts with SQLAlchemy, PostgreSQL and Alembic seamlessly and helped streamline our interactions with the database in all facets.
+I decided to use the Flask framework for its intuitive approach to creating a server.
+Flask interacts with SQLAlchemy, PostgreSQL and Alembic seamlessly and helped streamline my interactions with the database in all facets.
 </br>
 </br>
 ### PostgreSQL
-We leveraged PostgreSQL's ability to use different transactions, foreign keys, subqueries, triggers, and different user-defined types and functions to create our site.
-Flask, SQLAlchemy and PostgreSQL work together to make our database construction, alterations, and interactions smoother.
+I leveraged PostgreSQL's ability to use different transactions, foreign keys, subqueries, triggers, and different user-defined types and functions to create my site.
+Flask, SQLAlchemy and PostgreSQL work together to make my database construction, alterations, and interactions smoother.
 </br>
 </br>
 ### SQLAlchemy
-We chose the SQLAlchemy ORM for its ease of mapping, its far superior readability when compared to other ORMs, and the intuitive nature with which you can create models.
-When combined with our other back end technologies, it makes for a fantastic experience.
+I chose the SQLAlchemy ORM for its ease of mapping, its far superior readability when compared to other ORMs, and the intuitive nature with which you can create models.
+When combined with my other back end technologies, it makes for a fantastic experience.
 Oh, and SQLAlchemy has amazing documentation so that always helps!
 </br>
 </br>
 ### Alembic
-We landed on Alembic naturally, being so close to SQLAlchemy, and we thrived using its almost instinctual method of creating migrations and interacting with SQLAlchemy to make the necessary changes to our database.
+I landed on Alembic naturally, being so close to SQLAlchemy, and I thrived using its almost instinctual method of creating migrations and interacting with SQLAlchemy to make the necessary changes to my database.
 </br>
 ```
 class Team(db.Model):